Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - Community

 **Explanation:**
-"Hybrid" is correct.
+Hybrid is correct.
 Hybrid cloud combines on-premises infrastructure with cloud resources for optimal flexibility.
-"Private" is incorrect; fully on-premises.
+Private is incorrect; fully on-premises.
-"Public" is incorrect; fully cloud.
+Public is incorrect; fully cloud.
-"Community" is incorrect; shared infrastructure for a group.
+Community is incorrect; shared infrastructure for a group.

 ---